Hands-on Gear Review

 The trail finding score is good, but below its less expensive competitors.
 The beam comparison photo below shows how the Spot casts a more distant beam.

-Again, the score here is excellent but on par with the less expensive Spot.
+The score here is an excellent 9 of 10, matching the less expensive Spot.

 The brightness score is good but not up there with the competition.
-It emits 54 lux compared to the Spot with 76 and the Coast with 258.
+It's measured max beam distance is 59 meters compared to the Spot with 70 meters and the Coast with 128 meters.
 The image below shows just how much more powerful the Coast is.

-This light delivers a lot of performance for its weight.
-It is not a featherweight like the Petzl e+LITE.
+This light delivers a lot of performance for its weight: 88 grams.
+It is not a featherweight like the Petzl e+LITE (26 grams).
 But it fits easily in a pocket.

 Ease of Use